 clustername.
 Renaming the cluster results in duplicate entries in the dashboard.

-The supported Kubernetes version is 1.19.
+- The supported Kubernetes version is 1.19 or higher.

 Set up your Kubernetes Cluster